 Social Media and Networking Policy

-Stanly Community College recognizes that Internet-provided social media can be a highly effective tool for sharing ideas and exchanging information.
+Stanly Community College recognizes that social media can be a highly effective tool for sharing ideas and exchanging information.
 While the College believes that social media can support professional and business development, the College is also aware that excessive or inappropriate social media use for personal or professional reasons can negatively impact SCC’s productivity and resources.
 If social media is used in an SCC employee’s capacity as an employee, then SCC permits reasonable use of social media that follows SCC’s guidelines and best practices for social media.
 This use could include, though it is not limited to, access for research or to participate in audio conferences or webinars.
 Employees’ activity cannot interfere with employees’ regular job duties and responsibilities.
 Personal social media sites are not appropriate tools for SCC communication between employees and students for SCC-related activities.

 Social Media and Networking Procedures